GabeMitchell23/gfm48FastRobots/Lab10/lab10Writeup.md

 <img src="prediction.PNG" class="img-responsive" alt="" width= 800>

 ## Update
-The updated belief in each position k is the product of the belief bar of pose k and the likelihood of the current sensor measurements given the predicted pose.
+The updated belief of each position k is the product of the belief bar of pose k and the likelihood of the current sensor measurements given the predicted pose.
 To find the probability of z given z_bar, the sensors are assumed to return values from a normal distribution, so the likelihood of z is determined by how far away it is from z_bar and the standard deviation of the distribution.

 <img src="update.PNG" class="img-responsive" alt="" width= 800>